AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

   + `out$tab1`, a data frame containing a summary of sample identification based on majority STMs.

-  + `out$plot1`, a ggplot2 object visualizing output of the sample identificationportion of the script.
+  + `out$plot1`, a ggplot2 object visualizing the output of the sample identification portion of the script.

   + `out$tab2`, a data frame containing a summary of between-sample carry-over based on minority STMs.

-  + `out$plot2`, a ggplot2 object visualizing output of the between-sample carry-over portion of the script.
+  + `out$plot2`, a ggplot2 object visualizing the output of the between-sample carry-over portion of the script.

 Note that `out$tab2` and `out$plot2` are *not* generated when no minority STMs are identified in any of the samples.
 In this case, a message will be output stated that between-sample carry-over was not evaluated, and hence assurmed to be minimal based on the lack of minority STMs.